History of Rome: Italian unification

 In the Austro-Prussian war however, a deal was made between the new Italy and Prussia, where Italy would attack Austria in return for the region of Venetia.
 The war was a major success for the Prussians (though the Italians did not win a single battle), and the northern front of Italy was complete.

 In July 1870, the Franco-Prussian War started, and French Emperor Napoleon III could no longer protect the Papal States.
 Soon after, the Italian army under general Raffaele Cadorna entered Rome on 20 September, after a cannonade of three hours, through Porta Pia (see capture of Rome).
 The Leonine City was occupied the following day, a provisional Government Joint created by Cadorna out of local noblemen to avoid the rise of the radical factions.
 Rome and Latium were annexed to the Kingdom of Italy after a plebiscite held on 2 October.
-133,681 voted for annexion, 1,507 opposed (in Rome itself, there were 40,785 "Yes" and 57 "No").
+133,681 voted for annexation, 1,507 opposed (in Rome itself, there were 40,785 "Yes" and 57 "No").

 When Rome was eventually taken, the Italian government reportedly intended to let Pope Pius IX keep the part of Rome, west of the Tiber, known as the Leonine City as a small remaining Papal State, but Pius IX rejected the offer because acceptance would have been an implied endorsement of the legitimacy of the Italian kingdom's rule over his former domain.
 One week after entering Rome, the Italian troops had taken the entire city save for the Apostolic Palace; the inhabitants of the city then voted to join Italy.
 On 1 July 1871, Rome became the official capital of united Italy and from then until June 1929 the popes had no temporal power.

 The pope referred to himself during this time as the "prisoner of the Vatican", although he was not actually restrained from coming and going.
 Pius IX took steps to ensure self-sufficiency, such as the construction of the Vatican Pharmacy.
 Italian nobility who owed their titles to the pope rather than the royal family became known as the Black Nobility during this period because of their purported mourning.